cert-manager/website/content/docs/projects/trust-manager/README.md

 helm upgrade -f values.yaml -n cert-manager trust-manager jetstack/trust-manager --version $TRUST_MANAGER_VER
 ```

+If an incorrect tag is used, your deployment will fail and you'll likely need to use `helm rollback` to get back
+to a working state.

 ## Preparing for Production

-TLS is a complicated beast and there are plenty of ways to use TLS certificates in ways which will cause problems
+TLS can be complicated and there are many ways to misuse TLS certificates.

-down the line.
-We'd like to document a few of these potential gotchas here to help prepare users for running
-trust-manager safely in production.
+Here are some potential gotchas here to be aware of before running trust-manager in production.

 If you're planning on running trust-manager in production and you're using more than just the default CA package,
 we **strongly** advise you to read and understand this section.
 It could save you from causing an outage later.